Sourdough Dinner Rolls

 Share this Recipe!

-These dinner rolls go well with most comfort food recipes.
-Think Chicken and Noodles, Chicken Pot Pie, Roast Beef, etc. I like to eat them with some butter and honey.
+Sourdough Dinner Rolls are so light and delicious and go well with most comfort food.
+Think Chicken and Noodles, Chicken Pot Pie, Roast Beef, etc. I like them with some butter and honey.
 Or apple butter.
-Yum!
+You’ll want to make them every week!

 Sourdough is such a wonderful thing.
 You can make all sorts of things with it.
 Pretzels, English Muffins, Hamburger Buns, Flatbread, Bagels, Biscuits.
 And this delicious recipe for dinner rolls.
 Really, the list is endless.